fChristenson/My-life-as-a-programmer/README.md

 ### Comments

+> In order to get resume experience for an aspiring dev, do you think it would be effective to attempt to volunteer at a software company?
+The idea would to do simple things they needed involving code.
+Do you think a software company would be interested in a volunteer?

 > I want to specialise instead of being a full-stack developer.
 What are some niches I should look at?

 > I'm taking a programming class, and I'm more skilled than most of my classmates.
 I'm starting to get bored.
 How can I optimize my learning experience while helping my classmates get better?